 Merging succession planning with hiring can feel like a daunting task.
 Companies often have long-standing hiring procedures that might not seem easy to change.
 However, aligning selection and succession planning doesn’t require that you overhaul hiring.
 Instead, considering succession provides an opportunity to adjust the selection process that can improve the quality of hiring decisions.
 Some of the easiest ways to include succession in your hiring process include:

 To hire for succession, an overall understanding of the key positions in an organization is a must.
 We recommend starting the process by first identifying critical roles in your company.
 Think beyond your executive team to those employees with all the institutional knowledge or highly specialized skills.
 Next, try to understand what it is that makes these incumbents so successful in their job.
 Our approach to creating success profiles can provide you with a deeper understanding of what it takes to be effective at a given role.
-Plan to select for those traits that indicate success.
+Plan to select external candidates for those traits that indicate success.

-Clarifying the Importance
+Clarifying the Importance of Succession Planning

 The best way to highlight your company’s commitment to succession planning is through action.
 For instance, communicate to recruiters, decision-makers, and others involved in selection that succession is a key component of its system.
 Make it clear that these processes are two pieces of a larger puzzle, rather than serving two separate functions.
 Explain how you use succession.
 Finally, stress the importance of considering the competencies, experiences, and skills included in your success profile as part of the hiring process.